-String of Turtles (Peperomia prostrata) is a tiny little Brazilian native succulent that thrives in a climate that mimics those found in the average house.
-This is why it is featured in houseplant collections and apartment jungles worldwide.
+String of Turtles (Peperomia prostrata) is a tiny succulent native to Brazil that thrives in a climate that mimics those found in the average household.
+Because of this, it's a popular plant for houseplant collections and apartment jungles worldwide.

-It is small in size and has a slow growth rate, reaching full maturity in three to five years.
+It's small in size and has a slow growth rate, reaching full maturity in three to five years.
 This makes string of turtles a good choice if you have limited space.
-The plant's attractive leaf shape has also made it a favorite to use in fairy gardens, container gardens, and terrariums.
+The plant's attractive leaf shape also makes it a favorite to use in fairy gardens, container gardens, and terrariums.

 |Botanical Name||Peperomia prostrata|